prrao87/prrao87.github.io/content/posts/vector-db-4/index.md

 * **Reciprocal Rank Fusion (RRF)**: This approach sums up the reciprocal ranks obtained from sparse and dense vectors to provide a fused ranking score.
 Databases like Elasticsearch and Weaviate[^10] offer hybrid search using one of many RRF methods.

 * **Cross-encoder reranking**: This is the most advanced method for hybrid score re-ranking.
 It fuses the sparse/dense ranking scores using a neural bi-encoder with a cross-encoding loss function, which typically produces the best results, at the expense of higher latency due to re-ranking via a more expensive approach.
-These solutions aren't typically offered directly in vector databases -- custom search engines need to be built downstream of the vector database to perform the re-ranking.
+These solutions aren't typically offered directly in vector databases -- custom search engines need to be built downstream of the vector DB to perform the re-ranking.
 Nils Reimers, creator of the `sentence-transformers` library, who is now at Cohere.ai, describes exactly such solutions in an episode of the Weaviate podcast linked below. 😄

 {{< youtube KITxQzV97jw >}}